Alaska Eviction Notice Templates (6)

 Step 3 – File for Eviction

-In the event the tenant refuses to move out or fix the problem, the landlord can proceed with filing a lawsuit.
-An eviction case must be filed in the judicial court in which the rental property is located.
-The following six (6) forms must be completed and filed by the landlord:
+Should the tenant refuse to fix the issue or leave the property, the landlord can file an eviction lawsuit.
+An eviction case must be filed with the court in the judicial district in which the rental property is located.
+The following eight forms must be completed and filed by the landlord:

 Step 4 – Serve the Tenant